Wat Chalermprakiat – mountaintop pagodas in Lampang Province [2026]

 Where to stay

 You can also stay in Lampang City which is located about an hour’s drive south of Wat Chalermprakiat.
 Lampang probably won’t blow you away, but it’s a nice town and a great example of Lanna culture without the crowds of Chiang Mai.
-You can see Lampang Hotels here on Booking.com.
+You can see Lampang Hotels here on Agoda.

 What to bring

 As this is a temple it’s important to dress modestly.
 Men and women should have their legs covered at least to their knees.
 Tank tops/vests/singlets aren’t appropriate, and women cannot show any cleavage.
 There is nowhere to rent sarongs or coverings at the temple so you should go prepared.
-You should also bring suncream, a jacket during the cold season, and rain protection during monsoon season.
-If you’ll be up there early morning or late in the afternoon, taking some mosquito spray can’t hurt.
-And of course, you should take your camera.

 A note about drones

 You probably noticed from our photos and videos that we were flying a drone there.
 The first time we visited was many years before Thailand passed its strict law on drone registration.
 At that time drones were very uncommon and when you asked people for permission to fly, they almost always said yes and usually stuck around to watch out of curiosity.
-When we visited here a monk told us it was fine to fly, but sadly it is forbidden now.
+When we visited here a monk told us it was fine to fly, but unfortunately, it is forbidden now.

 Note: Wat Chalermprakiat is sometimes spelled as Wat Chaloem Phra Kiat, and is also sometimes called Wat Phrabat Suthavas (วัดพระพุทธบาทสุทธาวาส), and Wat Phrabat Pu Pha Daeng (วัดพระบาทปู่ผาแดง)